Featured Image: FE Emery Ed. Systems Thinking, Vol 1 Penguin, 1981.

 FE Emery & EL Trist The Causal Texture of Organizational Environments Annotated

 I’ve been going back to Fred Emery’s ‘Search Conference’ methodology and my own ‘Search-based’ focus groups recently and thinking about my distant past.
-This is the first in a series of Emery associated articles: these are 2 the Search Conference and 3 Mcquitty Causal Path statistics, 4 Participative Workplace Design and 5 Organisational Thermometer.
+This is the first in a series of Emery associated articles: the others are 2 The Search Conference and 3 Mcquitty Causal Path statistics, 4 Participative Workplace Design and 5 Organisational Thermometer.

 This has brought me republish this classic paper online, as it is fundamental to participative planning.
 Participation and community engagement may be re-emerging, particularly at the moment in Australian politics.